yc25744/SADA_Highest_Profit_Ans/README.md

 3. Use **Jupyternotebook** to start the code and convert to .py after

-4. For the Part 3, I could use basic **ETL** skill to connect with postgresql
+4. For the Part 3, I could use basic **ETL** skill to connect with postgresql | Bonus answer included

 5. Please check my Answer.ipynb jupyter notebook.
-It shows all of the explnations and steps.
+It shows all of the explnations and steps

+6. Made **requirements.txt** for python library that I have on my computer.
+Please use virtualenv and install my python libraries

+7. **data2.json** file will be located at resources folder

 ## Challenge: highest-profit